Ludvig Nobel MEDIA

 1. Defense Contractors and Manufacturers:

-• Companies like Lockheed Martin, Boeing, Raytheon, General Dynamics, and Northrop Grumman
+• Companies like Lockheed Martin, Boeing, Raytheon, General Dynamics, and Northrop Grumman are major p

 Profiting from nuclear war involves complex and often indirect benefits, primarily due to the catastrophic nature of such an event.
 Here are the main entities that might gain in various ways: